Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSCustomSecurityAttributeDefinition.md

 ```

 ### -UsePreDefinedValuesOnly
-Determines whether the attribute is free form or restricted to an allowed list of values only.
+Indicates whether only predefined values can be assigned to the custom security attribute.
+If set to false, free-form values are allowed.

 ```yaml
 Type: Boolean